-5. As the engine warm, the temp gauge will start to rise.
-Watch the gauge and make sure that the engine do not run hot.
+5. As the engines warm, the temp gauge will start to rise.
+Watch the gauge and make sure that the engines do not run hot.

-6. Once the engine come up to operating temp (check manufacturer's recommendations for correct temperature), move the shift lever to Fwd and Reverse to make sure that the transmission will engage.
+6. Once the engines come up to operating temp (check manufacturer's recommendations for correct temperature), move the shift lever to Fwd and Reverse to make sure that the transmission will engage.

-7. Now, shut down the engine and recheck your oil and transmission fluid levels.
+7. Now, shut down the engines and recheck your oil and transmission fluid levels.